 Whilst on maternity leave, I was keen to continue this support for others outside of the classroom, and I worked whilst my son napped as an online freelancer.
 I spent my time writing another Media book (this time a GCSE Media guide on production planning for the online site ZigZag), then returning to OCR as an A Level Media Studies moderator.
 Following this, I started to time with Edusites; beginning my online role, initially creating resources for Media teachers.
 I then was asked to delivered 1:1 school workshops for teachers (clients), was the lead author of an ‘iTraining’ area for CPD, contributed to the English sister site and was then asked to be the Editor of FilmEdu.
 I also took a hand at raising the profile of the resource sites online through forums, Twitter and with external bodies including musuems and other online English sites – before being the Blog Editor too.

 As this went well, and suited my home life, I then decided to work for myself and started as a private Coach in the South of England.
-This led (2012) to my current role for the charity, Achievement for All.
-I work now with several Primary and Secondary schools in Christchurch, Southampton, Portsmouth and Winchester, with one aim – to narrow the gap for the most disadvantaged, vulnerable and lowest achieving students.
+This led (2012) to my first role for the charity, Achievement for All.
+I worked initially with several Primary and Secondary schools in Christchurch, Southampton, Portsmouth and Winchester, with one aim – to narrow the gap for the most disadvantaged, vulnerable and lowest achieving students.
 This is done by focusing upon leadership. teaching and learning, parental engagement and wider outcomes.
-In July I became a Pupil Premium Achievement Coach (with specialist training for both AFA schools and non-AFA) and have started work with the Materials Team.
-I have been asked to write new training materials for the refreshed programme (launched this autumn 2014) , then asked to edit and QA them, and now have been asked to QA/update new technologies for several core modules.
-Next week I am working on a series of webcasts (my idea – and I am starring in them too folks!) for an ‘eLearning Module’ to help support my peers with new technologies.
-Wish me luck!
+In July 2017, became a Pupil Premium Achievement Coach (with specialist training for both AFA schools and non-AFA) and then started to work in the Materials Team.
+Here I write materials for our Achievement Coaches and schools on a range of educational training and research topics.

 In my ‘spare’ time, as the co-author of TechnoTeaching: Taking Practice to The Next Level in the Digital Age, and co-Founder of TechnoTeachers we are working with a range of clients.
 See Current Work for more information.